theJaxon/SQL-Sed/README.md

 # SQL-Sed
-Capitalizes SQL reserved words by applying sed search and replace on a givren .sql file
+Capitalizes SQL reserved words by applying sed search and replace on a given .sql file